Algorithms

 Proof

-The same proof can be also applied for any polynomials of degree kk with nn nodes (in which knk \leq n).
+The same proof can be also applied for any polynomials of degree with nodes (in which ).

 Interchangeable Secret Sharing (ISS)